citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolTraditionalDetailResponseModel.md

 `func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetMetadata()`

 UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil
+### GetContainerScopes

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetContainerScopes() []ContainerScopeResponseModel`

+GetContainerScopes returns the ContainerScopes field if non-nil, zero value otherwise.

+### GetContainerScopesOk

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetContainerScopesOk() (*[]ContainerScopeResponseModel, bool)`

+GetContainerScopesOk returns a tuple with the ContainerScopes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContainerScopes

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetContainerScopes(v []ContainerScopeResponseModel)`

+SetContainerScopes sets ContainerScopes field to given value.

+### HasContainerScopes

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasContainerScopes() bool`

+HasContainerScopes returns a boolean if a field has been set.

+### SetContainerScopesNil

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetContainerScopesNil(b bool)`

+ SetContainerScopesNil sets the value for ContainerScopes to be an explicit nil

+### UnsetContainerScopes
+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetContainerScopes()`

+UnsetContainerScopes ensures that no value is present for ContainerScopes, not even an explicit nil
 ### GetRootPath

 `func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRootPath() HypervisorResourceRefResponseModel`